Standard Model Theory for the FCC-ee Tera-Z stage: Exploring the function space of Feynman integrals

-At the end of the day we would like to evaluate the multiple polylogarithms numerically, taking into account that the multiple polylogarithms $\mbox{Li}_{m_1,m_2,...,,m_k}(x_1,x_2,...,x_k)$ have branch cuts as a function of the $k$ complex variables $x_1$, $x_2$, ..., $x_k$.
-The numerical evaluation can be done as follows: One uses a truncation of the sum representation within the region of convergence.
+At the end of the day, we would like to evaluate the multiple polylogarithms numerically, taking into account that the multiple polylogarithms $\mbox{Li}_{m_1,m_2,\dots,m_k}(x_1,x_2,\dots,x_k)$ have branch cuts as a function of the $k$ complex variables $x_1, x_2, \dots, x_k$.
+The numerical evaluation can be achieved as follows.
+One uses a truncation of the sum representation within the region of convergence.
 The integral representation is used to map the arguments into the region of convergence.
-On top of that, acceleration techniques are used to speed up the computation \cite{Vollinga:2004sn}.
+In addition, acceleration techniques are used to speed up the computation \cite{Vollinga:2004sn}.